 Furthermore, the Lavazza Foundation is taking part in a Global Coffee Platform project on the theme of modern slavery, specifically addressing labour problems in Brazil.
-The multi-stakeholder project will last four years, and it aims at improving working conditions and preventing and providing remedies to labour abuses at field-level.
+The multi-stakeholder project, now in its fifth year, aims at improving working conditions and preventing and providing remedies to labour abuses at field-level.